This goal will be met through actions from the partner agencies and organizations listed below.

 The results will be used to help prioritize actions that could be implemented by the partners in the West Maui Watershed Plan and/or the community.
 The larger West Maui Watershed Plan will incorporate the Wahikuli-Honokowai WMP and expand on it in geographic scope and detail, including addressing priority data gaps identified in the WMP.

 For more information: Wahikuli-Honokowai Watershed Management Plan

-NOAA’s Coral Reef Conservation Program and The Nature Conservancy on Maui have been working on individual Conservation Action Plans (CAP) for Kahekili, Molokini, and Kahoolawe.
+NOAA’s Coral Reef Conservation Program and The Nature Conservancy on Maui have been working on individual Conservation Action Plans (CAP) for Kahekili Beach Park area, Molokini, and Kahoolawe.
 The goal of these CAPs ares to develop priority strategies for implementation to address existing and future threats facing coral reef ecosystems in these regions.
 The first workshop was held August 30-September 3, 2011.
 Second workshop on Conservation Strategies was held on November 15-17, 2011.
-The last workshop on Measures & Capacity will be held on January 23-26, 2012.
+The third workshop on Measures & Capacity was held on January 23-26, 2012.
+The CAP team met again a year later in January 2013.
 CAP teams for each location identified targets to protect, current resource status, priority threats and strategies to address those threats.
 The Kahekili CAP will be used in the Wahikuli-Honokowai Watershed Management Plan.

 Mapbook: West Maui Coastal Uses Mapbook (pdf)